Pathogen and transmission

 The mortality rate for measles is currently between 1 and 3 in every 10,000 cases in industrialised countries.
 In developing countries it is often 300 - 500 in every 10,000 cases and sometimes even higher.
 Overall, the number of deaths has fallen sharply with the progress of vaccination.
 According to the WHO, it has fallen from 1.1 million in 2000 to 61,000 in 2020.
 The WHO estimates that 32 million deaths have been prevented by vaccination during this period.

-The Federal Office of Public Health recommends a combined vaccine against measles, rubella and mumps (MMR-vaccine).
-The main reason for vaccinating against these three diseases is to protect children and adults in Switzerland from their at times extremely serious complications.
+The Federal Office of Public Health recommends a combined vaccine against measles, rubella and mumps (MMR-vaccine), and since 2023 preferably in combination with that against chickenpox, i.e. varicella (MMRV).
+The main reason for vaccinating against the three diseases measles, mumps, rubella is to protect children and adults in Switzerland from their at times extremely serious complications.
+Vaccination against chickenpox also reduces the risk of contracting shingles (herpes zoster) later in life.
 Two doses of an MMR-vaccine are recommended: the first at 9 months, the second at 12 months of age.
 A catch-up immunisation is possible at any age and is recommended for anyone born after 1963 who is not yet immune.
 Risk check measles.

 The vaccine is efficacious, safe and well tolerated.
 Protection is usually life-long in people who have been fully vaccinated (i.e. with 2 doses).
 The WHO and its member states are working together to eliminate measles (interruption of endemic circulation) from Europe and other regions by attaining a sufficient vaccine coverage among infants.